clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 Run the playbook
 ================

-Once the variables and hosts file are configured, start the deployment:
+After the variables and the :file:`hosts` file are configured, start the deployment with the following commands:

 .. code-block:: console